crcn/aerial/examples/playground/README.md

 HI PRIO:

+- [ ] fit new window in new location
 - [ ] delete elements
 - [ ] D&D elements around the page
 - [ ] CSS inspector